jimfinnis/jcf12/content/teaching/CS123/examples/objs/index.md

 can be seen by code outside the class itself.
 We'll see why that's necessary later on.

-But apart from those differences, this is exactly the same as a C struct.
 Here's how you would create an Enemy:
 ```
 Enemy enemy = new Enemy();